kubernetes/website/docs/kubeadm.md

 You must install a pod network add-on so that your pods can communicate with eachother on different hosts.

 Several projects provide Kubernetes pod networks.
-A simple one with no infrastructure or database dependencies is Weave Net, which you can install with:
+A simple one with no infrastructure or database dependencies is Weave Net, which you can install by running, on the master:

     # kubectl apply -f https://git.io/weave-kube